 Sew Affordable has a great range of fabrics at very affordable prices.
 Plus they often have unusual fabrics and some deadstock.
 I got the fabric for my Agnes top from here, and that was ex designer fabric.

-I hope that I have given you a good few ideas for new places where to buy fabric online in the UK.
-Have you any favourites that I have missed out?
+I hope that I have given you a good few ideas for new places where to buy fabric.
+Have you any suggestions for best online fabric store in the UK that I have missed out?
 Had any particularly good or bad experiences buying fabric online?
 I love to hear your stories.
 Comment below or find me on my socials.

 Enjoyed this post?
 Why not read about how to use up all your fabric scraps?